Kotlin/kotlinx-benchmark/README.md

             warmups = 5 // number of warmup iterations
             iterations = 3 // number of iterations
             iterationTime = 500 // time in seconds per iteration
-            iterationTimeUnit = "ms" // time unity for iterationTime, default is seconds }
+            iterationTimeUnit = "ms" // time unit for iterationTime, default is seconds }
     }